Ormond Beach Car Accident Attorneys

 Some of the damages that may be available in a car accident claim include:

-- Lost Wages: If you were unable to work while recovering from your injuries, you may be entitled to compensation for all past and future lost wages.
-If you are unable to return to work, you may also be entitled to compensation for the loss of your future earning capacity.
+- Lost Wages: If you were unable to work during your recovery, you might be entitled to compensation for past and future lost wages.
+If you are unable to return to work, compensation may also address the loss of future earning capacity.

-At Politis & Matovina, P.A., we can review the details of your case and help you understand what types of compensation you may be entitled to.
-We can also help you understand what your case may be worth.
-Our Ormond Beach car accident attorneys can then help you fight for the full, fair recovery you are owed.
+At Politis & Matovina, P.A., we can review your case details to determine the potential types and amounts of compensation.
+Our Ormond Beach car accident attorneys are committed to helping you pursue the full, fair recovery you deserve.

 Why You Should See a Doctor Right Away